 New research, commissioned by Tiger Recruitment, has confirmed what we’ve known for a long time – for 73% of UK bosses, personal assistants are essential in helping to improve their mental wellbeing and reduce stress.

-Since our establishment in 2001, we have endeavoured to match outstanding personal assistants and executive assistants with employers of choice in London, regional UK and more recently, internationally.
-We’ve recognised the importance of the PA role and the impact having a great PA can have on an executive’s professional and personal life.
+Since our establishment in 2001, we have become the go-to agency for permanent PA recruitment and have endeavoured to match outstanding personal assistants with employers of choice in London and further afield.
+We’ve recognised the importance of the PA role and the impact that a great PA can have on an executive’s professional and personal life.

 In October 2018, we surveyed 600 senior managers, directors and owners of businesses across the UK, 300 of whom had a PA and 300 didn’t.
 Spread across a variety of industries, including financial services, IT, legal, retail, sales and healthcare, these leaders worked in companies ranging from under 10 to 250+ employees.
 The results revealed just how important support staff are to senior decision makers, regardless of industry or size.